 Instructions

-- Add the stir fry vegetables and tofu and cook until soft, about 5 minutes.
-Stir in the red curry paste, tomato paste, garlic, and ginger and cook, stirring, until the curry paste is fragrant, about 1 minute.
+Step 3: Stir in the red curry paste, tomato paste, garlic, and ginger and cook, stirring, until the curry paste is fragrant, about 1 minute.

 Variations